 I was also lucky enough to be in Singapore while a huge beer festival, Beer Fest Asia, was taking place at the Gardens.
 As we were there for a party, most of the group decided that a festival with free beer was exactly what they needed.
 Who was I to argue?

 We weren’t just there for the beer though.
-There was some live music happening too.
+There was some live music and people walking around in superhero costumes. happening too.

 I have to admit that in all my visits to Singapore, I’d never really ventured out to any of the nightclubs.
 That all changed when my slightly drunk friends decided that they weren’t ready for the party to end after the pub closed.
 We ended up at a club called Bar Rouge on the 70th floor of the Swissotel Stamford Hotel.
 At $25 per person, it was not cheap to get in there.
 The fee came with a ‘free drink’ but of course, the choice of drinks was very restricted.

 Aside from the neon Singapore-isms, perhaps the most interesting thing about this club was the floor plan and colour scheme.
 Being a clearly classy joint, they had installed glass cages on the second floor.
 These cages had a never-ending parade of scantily clad women disinterestedly dancing on poles.
 The fact that they were so disinterested made it kind of interesting to watch.
 It was certainly a distraction from the crap DJing that was going on.
 I didn’t hear one complete song all night.